brentley/ecsworkshop/content/secrets/04-code-review/cdk.md

 }
 ```

 The VPC stack creates a new VPC within the AWS account.
 The CIDR address space for this VPC is `10.0.0.0./16`.
-It will set up 2 public subnets and 2 private subnets with all the appropriate routing information automatically.
+It will set up 2 public subnets with NAT Gateways and 2 private subnets with all the appropriate routing information automatically.
 An interface is setup to pass in the value for `maxAzs` which is set to 2 in the main application.
 {{% /expand%}}

-{{%expand "Review lib/vpc-stack.ts" %}}
+{{%expand "Review lib/rds-stack.ts" %}}

 ```ts
 import { App, StackProps, Stack, Duration, RemovalPolicy } from "@aws-cdk/core";